-- Tell them that their abusive behavior is wro and should stop. - Support and encourage your friend to use th strength and courage to change their behavior. - Tell them about the people and places they c go to get help to change. - Help them realize the abuse is their responsibili not their partner's fault. - Tell them you are afraid for their partner. - Tell them partners are meant to be equals.
-Wom are sacred. - Let your friend know that they have a right a responsibility to power and control only over th own actions. - Give support to your friend's partner. - Tell an adult you respect.
+- Tell them that their abusive behavior is wrong and should stop. - Support and encourage your friend to use their strength and courage to change their behavior. - Tell them about the people and places they can go to get help to change. - Help them realize the abuse is their responsibility, not their partner's fault. - Tell them you are afraid for their partner. - Tell them partners are meant to be equals.
+If the abuse is towards a girlfriend, remind your friend that women are sacred. - Let your friend know that they have a right and responsibility to power and control only over their own actions. - · Give support to your friend's partner. - Tell an adult you respect.